Your 2019 Website Redesign Checklist

 Naturally, most designers and developers tend to spend the most time in the design phase of rebuilding their dream home — er, website.
 Who wouldn’t want to spend hours toying with color palettes, typography, and the hot new interactive design feature?
 The options are limitless — and that’s the problem.

 Set your programming pride aside, if only for a few minutes, and take a look at a few site builder options.
-Originally created to help beginners get online, click-to-edit website builders now offer enough powerful tools that enable experienced site owners to spin up one-of-a-kind websites in a fraction of the time it would take to create the same look from scratch.
+Originally created to help beginners get online, website builders now offer enough powerful tools that enable experienced site owners to spin up one-of-a-kind websites in a fraction of the time it would take to create the same look from scratch.

-DreamHost gives users a free trial of their Remixer website builder, providing a no-risk path to several responsive, professional templates that can be easily customized to meet your redesign goals.
 WordPress, unsurprisingly, remains at the front of the pack for diverse user-friendly designs.
 However, you’ll want to follow these seven guidelines to avoid being overwhelmed by the millions of options.

-Whichever platform you’re considering for your new website, scores of professional designers are already hard at work crafting modern themes with many of your same goals in mind.
+Whichever route you’re considering for your new website, scores of professional designers are already hard at work crafting modern themes with many of your same goals in mind.
 Why spend weeks and months slaving over your own in-house creation when someone has already done most of the heavy lifting for you?

 3. Look Beyond Colors and Fonts: How Can Your Content Carry More Weight?